nown1ne/TIL-ishaan/Machine Learning/Tree-based Algorithms/Cross Validation/Cross_Validation_notes.md

 ## Procedure:
 We need the data available to us to:
+### Testing the Algorithm:
-- (Testing the Algorithm)We need to estimate the parameters for the machine-learning methods
+- We need to estimate the parameters for the machine-learning methods
   - Reusing the same data for both training and testing is a bad idea because we need to know how the method will work on data it wasn't trained on.
+### Training the Algorithm:
-- (Training the Algorithm)Evaluate how well the machine learning methods work
+- Evaluate how well the machine learning methods work

 ## Types of Cross Validation:
 ### Four Fold Cross Validation: